un/srm/README.md

    ts-node ./examples/createCheckout.ts
    ```

-   **Output**: The script will output a Stripe Checkout URL that you can use to initiate a subscription for the user with `userId: "123"`.
+   **Output**: The script will output a Stripe Checkout URL that you can use to initiate a subscription for the specified user.

 ## Project Structure